 How can I correct an error in my Schufa record?

 According to the law, you are entitled to receive a free Schufa report once a year ("Datenübersicht nach § 34 Bundesdatenschutzgesetz").
-Here you can find the order form for the cost-free Schufa report in six languages
+You need to fill this order form for the cost-free Schufa report (available in six languages).